dar-io/archive_dario.tv/_posts/2017-11-10-bbc-news-frontpage.markdown

   - Theme-Classes: block-mb block-mt bg-snow
     Pattern-Image:
     Subheading: DESIGN PROCESS
-    Layout-Classes: offset-md-1 offset-lg-2 col-sm-12 col-md-10 col-lg-8 col-xl-7
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-7 col-xl-6
     Description:
       - H3-Heading: Make sense of the findings
-      - Paragraph: "At this stage, I synthesise the unstructured data and started grouping the findings into themes.
+      - Paragraph: "At this stage, I synthesise the unstructured data and start grouping the findings into themes.
 Themes are then converted into HMW questions (“How Might We...”):"
     U-List:
       - Bullet: How Might We achieve optimal content density?
       - Bullet: How Might We create better content groupings?